Roll20/roll20-character-sheets/ShadowbaneInquisition/README.md

 + add a buff menu (temp stats changes & fatigue ignore)
 + make a changelog page
 + add a crit table (reuse the righteous fury)
++ add a carry option for weapons
++ A button in the Psykana section for being a blank
++ need a button to swap between Psychic Bolt, Barrage, and Storm

 #### v 0.1.3 The weapon update
 + added limiter on roll targets